 2 Chainz’s album, Pretty Girls Like Trap Music, has thus far been lauded as 2 Chainz’s best work to date.
 As opposed to Young Thug, 2 Chainz very much stays in his lane as far as being a trap artist goes, utilizing the production talent of Mike Will Made It, Murda Beats and K Swisha to rap over quintessential surging, bass-heavy trap beats that shape the overall atmosphere that Pretty Girls has to offer.
 Many of 2 Chainz’s hip-hop contemporaries also make appearances on the album, and songs like “4AM,” featuring Travis Scott, “It’s a Vibe,” featuring Ty Dolla $ign, Trey Songz, and Jhene Aiko, and “Good Drank,” featuring Gucci Mane and Quavo, show that Pretty Girls Like Trap Music was formed as a largely collaborative effort.
 Ultimately, 2 Chainz and his crew should be happy with their end product because Pretty Girls proves to be the well-executed, easily enjoyable album that 2 Chainz intended it to be.

 Big Boi released his first post-OutKast album in 2010.
 The album, Sir Lucius Leftfoot: The Son of Chico Dusty, received incredible critical acclaim and proved to the world that Big Boi could truly hold his own as a solo emcee.
 Followed by Vicious Lies and Dangerous Rumors in 2012, Big Boi now proves again with Boomivese that making great songs and excellent albums is something that he is more than capable of doing by himself.
 Boomiverse also sounds incredibly different from Beautiful Thugger Girls and Pretty Girls Like Trap Music — it is distinctly a Southern trap album, and the heavy low-end beats combined with Big Boi’s bass-heavy and effortless flow make Boomiverse an album that allows him to stay true to himself while occasionally showing modern influence.
-The album’s best songs are “Mic Jack,” featuring Adam Levine and longtime collaborator Sleepy Brown, and “All Night” a fast-paced banger with a fun, light piano-led beat.
-With Boomiverse, Big Boi asserts that he may be old school but he’s not old.
+The album’s standout tracks are “Mic Jack,” featuring Adam Levine and longtime collaborator Sleepy Brown, and “All Night” a fast-paced banger with a fun, light piano-led beat.